cameronapak/anchor_uco/content/events/2019-07-23-love-okc-one-day.md

 what: >-
   Join us over Christmas Break for growth from the Word, community and skiing fun! $199 includes lodging, food except lunch and transportation!
-Skiing on your own about $70 / day for lift tix and rentals
+Skiing on your own about $70 / day for lift tix and rentals.
+EARLY BIRD SPECIAL $50 off before October1st!
 cta: 'https://quickclick.com/r/9dexl'
-ctaMessage: EARLYBIRD special! $50 off!
+ctaMessage: $25 Deposit NOW
 thumbnail: /images/uploads/event_opening-day.jpg
 ---